wso2/docs-open-banking/en/docs/install-and-setup/deploy-with-docker.md

 ##Deploy WSO2 Open Banking with Docker

- This section explains how to set up the solution in separate containers using WSO2 Open Banking Docker Images.
+ This section explains how to set up the solution using WSO2 Open Banking Docker Images.

 ### Set up Database Container